lol4291/Fresh-Installation/README.md

 1. Download included RAR file = **[thk.003mk6_pw.zip](https://github.com/lol4291/Fresh-Installation/raw/master/thk.003mk6_pw.zip)**
 2. Extract the content.
 Use password = **123**.
-3. Double click and press Yes.
+3. Double click and press **Yes**.
 If your UAC is set to low, run as Administrator.
 4. If running Windows 10 LTSC 2019 v1809, or any server edition of Windows 10, select KMS38.
 Everything else choose **HWID**.
 5. Press Start.
 6. Wait for process to finish.